 The Parlá brothers were born in the early 1970s to Cuban parents in Miami, Florida, and spent their early childhood in Puerto Rico before returning to the United States.
 In the 90s, José and Rey went their separate ways to study art, sharing ideas and concepts often while traveling with friends and returning home to South Florida to collaborate on several shows and projects.

-In 2002, the Parlá brothers and friends collaborated in the groups shows entitled: Extensions of the Spectacle in Miami Beach and Chance by Choice in Wynwood, 2003.
+In 2002, the Parlá brothers and friends collaborated in the group shows entitled: Extensions of the Spectacle in Miami Beach and Chance by Choice in Wynwood, 2003.
 In addition, they worked together in the multi-media and interdisciplinary collaborative project, The New Grand Tour, which was first exhibited in China and then shown in New York City from 2007-2010.
 Collaborations such as Parlá Frères at Colette in Paris in 2012, Wrinkles of the City, Havana, Cuba with friend and artist JR as part of the 12th Havana Biennial in 2012 also followed.

 In 2014 the Parlá brothers collaborated with architecture and design firm Snøhetta on the build-out of their Brooklyn Studio, and in 2015 they produced the experimental documentary film, One: Union of the Senses based on the mural commission of José Parla’s painting at One World Trade Center in New York City.
 The film had its world premiere at The Brooklyn Academy of Music.

-Rey Parlá is known for his series of photographic paintings he calls Scratch-Graphs inspired from his visual music films that have been exhibited in international film festivals and along his recent exhibition installations like Borderless at Happy Lucky No. 1 Gallery in (Crown Heights, Brooklyn), Intentions Clear Edition Gallery in (Tokyo, Japan), and Multiplicities with Ben Rubi Gallery (New York City).
+Rey Parlá is known for his series of photographic paintings he calls Scratch-Graphs inspired from his visual music films that have been exhibited in international film festivals and along his recent show installations like Borderless at Happy Lucky No. 1 Gallery in (Crown Heights, Brooklyn), Intentions at Clear Edition Gallery in (Tokyo, Japan), and Multiplicities with Ben Rubi Gallery (New York City).
 Rey screened his silent film Sporadic Germination along with Stan Brakhage’s work and others like Jose Antonio Sistiaga (Spain) at the 12th Annual Miami International Film Festival: The Avant-Garde Returns, 1994.
 Rey, the older brother, is also proudly known for photographing his brother José.

 As a unique, multifaceted unit, the duo developed creative partnerships worldwide to incorporate an original visual language inspired by their identities and their urban roots in the United States.

-The brothers’ kinship is one built around an ongoing conversation on collaboration, artists, social justice, society, and art history.
+The brothers’ kinship is one built around an ongoing conversation on collaboration, artists, social justice, and art history.